guitarbeat/k-poppin/SONGS.md

-## A simple way to get songs from Soundcloud (Tracks or Playlists)
+## A simple way to get songs from Soundcloud (Tracks, Playlists, or Albums)

-1. Go to the playlist page on soundcloud
+1. Go to the playlist/album page on soundcloud

 2. Keep scrolling to make sure all the tracks are loaded